REGISTRATION, PAYMENTS, MISSED CLASSES, MATCHES and EVENTS

 The registered dog is the only dog that can participate in the class.
 No substitution for another dog is allowed unless pre-approval a week prior to the start of each class session.
-Class session are either 4 week classes or 6 week classes.
+Class session are 6 weeks long.

 DOG AND HUMAN BEHAVIOR RULES:

 In order to protect all participants in a class, we reserve the right to decline entry to any dog that presents behavior issues that may be dangerous, disruptive, or exacerbated by participation in a group class.

 Dogs that are noisy and disruptive:

 Physically control your dog to keep him or her with you in your area.
 This is a requirement for attending class.
 A dog breaking away, or pulling away, and reaching other dogs and people in class without the handler being able to prevent this, is grounds for dismissal from class without a refund – particularly if the dog demonstrates any kind of aggressive display such as reactive barking, lunging, snapping, or growling toward dogs or people or had a history of any of these.

 We expect all attendees of classes and events to treat both dogs and humans with respect.
 Just “be nice” without us having to set out detailed rules for every interaction.
 Be respectful, nonjudgmental, polite, and encouraging to your fellow students.
 Obedience should be fun for all.